NSUR COIN Self Reported Market Capitalization Achieves $98.60 Million (NSUR)

-NSUR COIN (NSUR) traded up 1.1% against the dollar during the 24 hour period ending at 16:00 PM ET on May 4th.
-NSUR COIN has a total market capitalization of $98.60 million and approximately $264.14 worth of NSUR COIN was traded on exchanges in the last day.
-In the last week, NSUR COIN has traded 0% higher against the dollar.
-One NSUR COIN token can now be bought for approximately $0.0001 or 0.00000000 BTC on exchanges.
+NSUR COIN (NSUR) traded 1.1% lower against the dollar during the 24-hour period ending at 17:00 PM Eastern on May 6th.
+NSUR COIN has a market cap of $98.60 million and $7,868.90 worth of NSUR COIN was traded on exchanges in the last day.
+Over the last week, NSUR COIN has traded 1% lower against the dollar.
+One NSUR COIN token can currently be bought for $0.0001 or 0.00000000 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.